 All told, 19 percent of rule chapters, 10 percent of pages, and 19,000 regulatory restrictions were allowed to expire on July 1 of 2019.
 Remaining rules were extended through the issuance of emergency regulations promulgated by the executive branch.
 The governor's office later claimed that in 2019 it cut or simplified 75 percent of all rules and eliminated 250 rule chapters, 1,804 pages of regulations, and close to 31,000 regulatory restrictions.
-By 2022, the governor claimed to have cut or simplified 95% of Idaho regulations.
-Consequently, as
+As a result of these reforms, Idaho became the least regulated state in the nation by some measures.139